hamzaaboutaleb/Machine-Learning-Algorithms/Algorithms_theory/Interview questions.md

 - Exponential loss : used in boosting methids like AdaBoost; penalizes misclassified points more strongly
 - R-squared (R^2) : used in regression and measures how well the model explains variance in the target variable

-10. What is AUC-ROC curve ?
+10. __What is AUC-ROC curve ?__
 ---
-roc curve(receiver operating characteristic) : the ROC curve is a graphical plot that shows the trade-off between true positive RATE (TPR/Recall) and False Positive Rate at different threshold values .
+ROC curve(receiver operating characteristic) : the ROC curve is a graphical plot that shows the trade-off between true positive RATE (TPR/Recall) and False Positive Rate at different threshold values .
-AUC(area under the curve) : aux is the area under the ROC curve. it represents the probability that a radomly chosen positive instance is ranked higher than a randomly chosen negative instance.
+AUC(area under the curve) : auc is the area under the ROC curve. it represents the probability that a radomly chosen positive instance is ranked higher than a randomly chosen negative instance.
 - AUC = 1 -> perfect classifier
 - AUC = 0.5 -> Random guessing
 - AUC < 0.5 -> worse than random
 Roc shows performance across thresholds , AUC summarizes overall model performance into a single number <br>
-****Example:**** If a medical test has an AUC of 0.90, it means there’s a 90% chance that the model will rank a randomly chosen diseased patient higher than a healthy one.
+***Example:** If a medical test has an AUC of 0.90, it means there’s a 90% chance that the model will rank a randomly chosen diseased patient higher than a healthy one.

-11. is accuracy always a good metric for classification performance ?
+11. __is accuracy always a good metric for classification performance ?__
 ---
 No, accuracy can be misleading, especially with imbalanced datasets.
 In such cases:

 - Precision and Recall provide better insight into model performance.
 - F1-score combines precision and recall as their harmonic mean, giving a balanced measure of model effectiveness, especially when the classes are imbalanced.

-12. What is cross-validation ?
+12. __What is cross-validation ?__
 ---
 Cross-validation is a model evaluation technique used to test how well a machine learning model generalizes to unseen data.
 Instead of training and testing on a single split, the dataset is divided into multiple subsets (called folds) and the model is trained and tested multiple times on different folds. <br> <br>
 how It works :